bhumikaagith/zidiointership/README.md

 # 📊 Excel Analytics Platform (MERN Stack)

-A full-stack web application that allows users to upload Excel files (.xlsx/.xls), visualize data using 2D/3D charts, download them as PNG/PDF, and manage history.
-Includes an Admin Panel to monitor all users and uploaded files.

----

 ## 🚀 Features
 - ✅ User & Admin authentication (JWT-based)
 - ✅ Upload and parse Excel files (SheetJS)
 - ✅ Select X and Y axes dynamically